darnellhernandez/COMP3040A2/README.md

 5. Rename your resume file to **Index.md** through editting, so it can be used to host.

+6. In the **_ config.yml**, you can add a different title to your GitHub Page, if you do not want to default.
+By adding a line of code

+'title: Resume'

+The default is the name of your repository.

-6. Once completed, you can access your GitHub Page through the **Setting** section of your repository.
+7. Once completed, you can access your GitHub Page through the **Setting** section of your repository.
 In the **Sectting** section, the GitHub Page will have a link to your site.

 ![Website](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/Website.png)